tomsWebConsulting/twcsl/Block/Calendar/Calendar Block Observe Changes/README.md

     * v7.1

-      * Add code from file **[calendar block observe changes options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[calendar block observe changes options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
         Read the code for any instructions within.

       * Add code from file **[calendar block observe changes.html][9]** to